-Wiltshire Children and Young People’s Health and Wellbeing Survey: 2020 Home Edition
+Wiltshire Children and Young People’s Mental Health Survey: 2020 Home Edition

-We have been offered an exciting opportunity for schools in Wiltshire to take part in a modified version of our Health and Wellbeing Survey, adapted by collaborators at the University of Oxford and Foster and Brown to the current challenges of COVID-19 and school closure.
+During May-June 2020, Wiltshire schools were able to take part in a modified version of our Health and Wellbeing Survey, adapted by collaborators at the University of Oxford and Foster and Brown to the challenges of COVID-19 and school closure.

-The aim of the survey is to help inform schools of how lockdown is impacting the well-being and learning of their pupils.
+The aim of the survey was to help inform schools of how lockdown is impacting the well-being and learning of their pupils.

 This version of the survey is part of a study that has been approved by the University of Oxford Research Ethics Committee, details can be found here.

-Participating schools/colleges will receive their own results from July 2020, which can be compared with the county averages.
+Participating schools/colleges are now receiving their own results, which can be compared with a wider sample.

 Some of the key findings and reports from the survey are presented here (from all counties) and will be added to over the next few months.

 An overview of the primary school results for pupils

 An overview of the secondary school results for pupils